This post comes from our Marketing Director, Erica O’Donnell, who has worked in the digital marketing world for nearly 15 years.

-When Whitney Wolfe launched Tinder and, later, Bumble, she went to Southern Methodist University (SMU), pitched her dating app to sororities and then ran right over to the fraternity houses and told them that all of the girls were on the app, waiting to connect.
+When Whitney Wolfe launched Tinder and, later, Bumble, she went to Southern Methodist University (SMU) and pitched her dating app to sororities.
+She then ran right over to the fraternity houses and told them that all of the girls were on the app, waiting to connect.
 (You can listen to the whole story on How I Built This).

 Just like Whitney, you need to get in front of your customers.
 By understanding where your customers live in real life and online, what content they consume, where they hang out, and so on, you can build out a plan to meet them where they are.
 You’re a small business with limited time, so focus on doing a few things that will have large impact.

-Some traffic generation and awareness tactics include: content marketing (blog, social media, newsletter), press releases to traditional media, paid search, display advertising (print and online), search engine optimization (SEO), and social media advertising.
-There are some creative ideas to explore here.
+Some traffic generation and awareness tactics include content marketing (blog, social media, newsletter), press releases to traditional media, paid search, display advertising (print and online), search engine optimization (SEO), and social media advertising.
+Explore some creative ideas for brand awareness.